cherrries/whisperx-types/README.md

 #### Core Options
 - `model`: Name of the Whisper model to use (default: small)
+- `model_cache_only`: If True, will not attempt to download models, instead using cached models from model_dir
 - `model_dir`: Path to save model files (default: ~/.cache/whisper)
 - `device`: Device to use for PyTorch inference (default: cpu)
 - `device_index`: Device index for FasterWhisper inference (default: 0)